dogstera/peer-graded/README.md

-README.md:
+The title of the project: Gessing Game

-	echo "The title of the project: Guessing Game" > README.md echo "\nMake was run at: $$(date)\n" >> README.md echo "Number of lines of code contained in guessinggame.sh:" >> README.md cat guessinggame.sh | wc -l >> README.md
+Make was run at: seg 11 mai 2020 17:45:09 WEST